Texas executes man who admitted to neighbors' 2003 slaying

-AUSTIN, Texas Texas executed a man on Wednesday who pleaded guilty to spraying a neighboring home with gunfire, kicking in the door and killing the married couple who lived there in 2003.
+AUSTIN, Texas (Reuters) - Texas executed a man on Wednesday who pleaded guilty to spraying a neighboring home with gunfire, kicking in the door and killing the married couple who lived there in 2003.

 Barney Fuller Jr., 58, was pronounced dead at 7:01 p.m.
 CDT (12:01 a.m.
 GMT on Thursday) at the state's death chamber in Huntsville after waiving his final appeals.